Configuration by Package Type

 Excluded MethodsPOST off the redirect unless you have explicitly validated a tool that must be redirected via POST (unusual for simple pip install / uv pip install)

-pip, Poetry, and uv mostly use GET for Simple API metadata and artifact downloads, but ecosystem tools evolve—if a command fails after enabling the redirect, inspect method and host in Zscaler and adjust the rule or category.
+pip, Poetry, and uv mostly use GET for Simple API metadata and artifact downloads, but ecosystem tools evolve—if a command fails after enabling the redirect, inspect method and host in your SASE and adjust the rule or category.

 Use scripts/README.md for REQUESTS_CA_BUNDLE, UV_NATIVE_TLS, SSL_CERT_FILE, and version-specific notes for pip, Poetry, and uv.
-The Zscaler trust-store article linked from Prerequisites also applies.
+The SASE trust-store guidance linked from Prerequisites also applies.

 Impact by tool: